MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack/readme.txt

 (*) Me-262V3 flight model:
     Like in real life, you have to tap the brakes in order to get the 262V3 off the ground.
     Let the plane accelerate to 180km/h, tap the brakes until the tail comes up and you will soon get airborne automatically.
-    Remember to move the throttle gently below 7000rpm.
+    Remember to move the throttle gently below 6000rpm.
     VERY GENTLY!
     This plane is equipped with very early stages of the Jumo 004 jet engines which are still under development.
     The specified spool up time from idle to full throttle is ==>> 40 Seconds <<== This means that e.g. when using keyboard for throttle, you're allowed to increase throttle by one step (=5%) every 2 seconds only !!
     You might be lucky and manage to spool up within half of that time (20 seconds) but we cannot guarantee that the engines will survive it.
     If you spool up any faster, your engines will go up in flames, mark these words!
-    The same applies when you throttle back: Same limits, same time.
-GENTLY!
+    The same applies when you throttle back: GENTLY!
+    You can do it quicker than throttling up, actually about twice as fast, but you still have to do it GENTLY once you fall below 6000rpm.
-    That much for the bad news about the engines, the good news is that above 7000rpm you can move the throttle as quick as you like.
+    That much for the bad news about the engines, the good news is that above 6000rpm you can move the throttle as quick as you like.
     Watch your RPMs!

     Note: * Trim setting for ground start is "full up".